Ezward/gps/index.md

 ./str2str -in ntrip://USER:PASSWORD@rtgpsout.unavco.org:2101/P200_RTCM3 -out serial://ttyUSB0:230400:8:n:1
 ```

-Note that you could _also_ output to a file to capture the data or to help in debugging.  str2str can write to to up to 4 -out destinations.
+Note that you could _also_ output from str2str to a file to capture the data or to help in debugging.  str2str can write to to up to 4 -out destinations.
 ```
 ./str2str -in ntrip://USER:PASSWORD@rtgpsout.unavco.org:2101/P200_RTCM3 -out ./rtcm.txt -out serial://ttyTHS1:38400:8:n:1 -p 38.23983 -122.45170 -25.074
 ```

-Note the `-p` longitude latitude altitude arguments.
+Note the `-p` longitude latitude altitude arguments in this example.
+They don't have anything to do with the extra output; they specify the precise (very, very, very, very carefully measured) position of the base station.
 Normally a base station sends it's exact position as part of the RTCM stream.
 Some servers might not OR you might be using your own server and need to specifiy it's exact location this way.

 The output of str2str looks like this when it first starts
 ```